A simple tote bag from Gillette Children's is proving to be a powerful tool.

 “It really is a nice first step on our journey with these parents,” says Gillette advanced pediatric nurse practitioner, Katie Bucka.
 “It’s a way to show families that we’re there for them and are happy to help.”

 Bucka is part of a team of three advanced pediatric nurse practitioners (APRNs) at Gillette that includes Martha McGrory and Anna Rauch.
-These APRNs have privileges at many of the Twin Cities metro area hospitals which allows them to visit the hospital just after a mother has delivered her baby.
+These APRNs are experts in feeding babies who have cleft lip and palate and have privileges at many of the Twin Cities metro area hospitals which allows them to visit the hospital just after a mother has delivered her baby.
 “Our first step is to congratulate the parent,” says Anna Rauch.
 “We then spend time watching the baby eat and providing guidance and we answer any questions.”

 “Many families have questions about what to expect when their child is born with a cleft lip and/or palate such as what their child will look like and what type of surgery is needed,” Rauch says.
 “It is normal for parents to also have concerns about how to feed their baby with a cleft lip and/or palate and how the cleft will affect their child long-term such as socially and developmentally.”